 A comet indirectly threatens Earth in Caltiki il mostro immortale (1959) by re-animating an all-devouring monster.
-Antonio Margheriti’s Battle of the Worlds aka Il pianeta degli uomini spenti (1961) is the first of several Italo pictures featuring runaway planetoids that… again threaten Earth.
+Antonio Margheriti’s Battle of the Worlds aka Il pianeta degli uomini spenti (1961) is the first of several Italo pictures featuring runaway planetoids that. . . again threaten Earth.
 Toho’s spectacular Gorath (1962) is also about a massive, growing planetary interloper entering our Solar System.
-Eiji Tsuburaya visualizes a number of wildly ambitious visuals such as the destruction of the rings of Saturn.
+Eiji Tsuburaya visualizes wildly ambitious visuals, such as the destruction of the rings of Saturn.
 To avoid a collision, massed atomic boosters shift our entire planet out of orbit.
 It’s not clear if a proper orbit can be reestablished, but what plan is perfect?

-Steven Spielberg began a When Worlds Collide remake, which morphed into the first of two astral collision movies released in 1998.
+Steven Spielberg’s When Worlds Collide remake morphed into the first of two astral collision movies released in 1998.
 Mimi Leder’s well-made Dreamworks film Deep Impact updates/solves many of the story problems of When Worlds Collide (I should have reviewed it by now).
-Michael Bay’s Armageddon was the box office winner despite being all but unwatchable — it’s perhaps the most irritatingly edited movie I’ve ever seen.
+Michael Bay’s Armageddon was the box office winner despite being all but unwatchable — it’s one of the most irritatingly edited movies we’ve seen.
 An official Stephen Sommers remake of When Worlds Collide is still listed on the IMDB, but I think the project faded away years ago.
 Finally, Lars von Trier can’t decide to what degree the ‘rogue planet’ apocalypse in his Melancholia (2011) is a subjective event, as opposed something real happening to the world.
 The eerie sequences showing the effects of Melancholia’s approach are astonishing, however.

 When Worlds Collide has always been a favorite here, flaws and all.
 I love the fanciful rocket design and the spectacular special effects.
 One re-imagines it in multiple forms.
 It’s core 1950’s sci-fi sense of wonder stuff, an ambitious idea fleshed out just enough to capture the imagination.